jeswin2003lobo/Image-Denoising-Project/README.md

 | Bilateral Filter    | 25.44     | 0.506     |
 | Non-Local Means     | 21.16     | 0.254     |

+*Note: Higher PSNR and SSIM values indicate better denoising performance.
+The **Median + NLM** method achieves the highest scores for both H1 and H2, making it the best overall technique in our experiments.*

 ## 📂 Project Structure